JackClarkson03/Take-Home-Compatibility-Task/README.md

 - From this site, you press "Try it out" in the /transcribe section and then upload the .wav file and press "Execute" to transcribe the audio, and then "try it out", and replace the "string" text with this transcribed audio in the /summarise and /match sections to get the topic vectors and compatability scores.

+You can also run the unit and API tests in the following way:

+ - Navigate into the project directory.
+ - Run the command (either):

+   - $env:OPENAI_API_KEY="this is where you insert your api key" (for powershell)
+   - export OPENAI_API_KEY="this is where you insert your api key" (for linux)

+  - And then the commands (both):

+    - $env:PYTHONPATH = "$env:PYTHONPATH;."
+    - pytest

+  The project is organised into several key Python files within the src/ directory:

+  - main.py: This defines the FastAPI application, exposes the API endpoints, and handles user requrests.
+  - pipeline.py: This contains the core logic, including functions for audio trascription, calling the LLM, and running VADER sentiment analysis.
+  - heuristics.py: This implements the custom compatability scoring logic, and also contains the baseline scoring function.
+This is where the projects "philosophy" of compatability is translated into code.
+  - config.py: This is a centralised file for all model parameters and weights.
+It allows for easy tuning of the heuristic score based on personal beliefs.
+  - schemas.py: This defines the Pydantic data models used for API request and reponse validation.

 ## Architecture & Design Decisions
 This section justifies all architectural decision made about the pipeline.
 The first few steps are consistent for both the baseline compatibility model, and the matching heuristic model: